lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

   a way that it is highly scalable.
 category: software engineering
 tags:
+  - software-engineering
+  - system-design
+  - distribute-systems
   - kafka
-  - message-queues
-  - distributed-systems
-  - system-design
 ---
 ## Introduction